cjgdev/midi-markdown/docs/reference/faq.md

 > **Audience**: All users
 > **Level**: Beginner to Advanced

-Quick answers to common questions about MIDI Markup Language.
+Quick answers to common questions about MIDI Markdown.

 ---

 ## General Questions

-### What is MIDI Markup Language (MML)?
+### What is MIDI Markdown (MML)?

 MML is a human-readable, text-based format for creating MIDI sequences.
 It uses Markdown-inspired syntax to define MIDI events with precise timing, making it ideal for: